 We are offering two introductory courses: "From Inspiration to Ideas" (March) and "Bring Ideas to Life" (September).

-"From Inspiration to Ideas" – The starting point of the GDTW in April is a realistic design thinking challenge of a project partner with an entrepreneurial and/or social concern.
+"From Inspiration to Ideas" – The starting point of the GDTW in March is a Design Thinking challenge from a project partner with an entrepreneurial and/or social concern.
 We are focusing on empathy: to better understand users’ in their context and to explore and identify their latent needs, requirements and wishes.
-First of all, potential fields of opportunity are to be identified and described from a user perspective.
+As a start, potential fields of opportunity are identified and described from a user perspective.
 Designing and testing new ideas and solutions through prototypes are also addressed.

-In a week with five teamwork days, the students learn core competences for working in innovative and creative environments.
-The so-called "challenge", as well as in the semester program of the HPI School of Design Thinking, is developed together with an external project partner.
+In a week with five teamwork days, the students get to know the core competences for working in innovative and creative environments.
+The so-called "challenge" is developed together with an external project partner, just like in the semester program of the HPI School of Design Thinking.

 The concrete question will be announced prior to the workshop.
 Challenges and project partners in the past semesters were among others: "Innovation Networks" (Telekom), "Creating Innovation Hubs" (Factory Berlin), "Financial Advice" (ING Diba).

-Last year, we dealt with the subject of "digital transformation".
-Together with our project partners Interhyp and ING Diba, we were looking for innovations for the workplace of the future as well as the question of how new offers look in the context of digital transformation.
+This year, we dealt with the subject of "digital transformation".
+Together with our project partner Zentralverband des deutschen Handwerks, we were looking for innovations for skilled craft businesses in the context of digital transformation.

-The next GDTW "Bring Ideas to Life" will take place from September 21 to 27, 2017.
+The next GDTW "From Inspiration to Ideas" will take place in March 2018.
 All information about the prerequisites for enrollment / admission, ECTS points etc. can be found here (in German).
 External applicants should send an email to office-dschool(at)hpi.de for further inquiries about the application process.